fynks/debrid-services-comparison/README.md

 ### Usenet Support

 > [!TIP]
-> Usenet is a massive, decentralized message-sharing system built around topic-based newsgroups.
-These function like forums or discussion boards, with each group focused on a specific subject.
-Some host plain-text conversations, while others serve as archives for large sets of articles.
+> Usenet is a global system for sharing files and messages in topic-based groups.
+Think of it as a giant, searchable forum where you can find discussions and download content.

 | Service         | AllDebrid | TorBox | Premiumize | Real-Debrid | Debrid-Link | LinkSnappy | Mega-Debrid | Deepbrid | High-Way | Offcloud |
 |-----------------|:---------:|:------:|:----------:|:-----------:|:-----------:|:----------:|:-----------:|:--------:|:--------:|:--------:|